n0xtua/netlify-portfolio/content/project/p3/index.md

   - Markdown
 ---

-- This course project demonstrates unsupervised learning methods to find patterns in data.
+This course project demonstrates unsupervised learning methods to find patterns in the Chicago Crime dataset.
-- We used the Chicago Crime dataset and explored feature engineering and clustering techniques for the analysis of the crime scene in Chicago.

 <!--more-->